 We return to the mainland via ferry to Mallaig, transferring by coach to Glencoe where we check into our hotel for the night, the Kingshouse Hotel located on the West Highland Way.

 This morning, we travel by coach to Fort William for one of the highlights of our tour.
 The Jacobite Steam Train is one of the United Kingdom's most famous steam trains, and takes us along the West Highland Line to Mallaig.
 This stretch of the railroad is one of the most iconic, as along the route we travel over the spectacular Glenfinnan Viaduct.
 An enormous, 21-spanned concrete structure blends so seamlessly with the surrounding countryside that it has become an integral part of Scotland's landscape.

 We enjoy free time in Mallaig for lunch before our return journey.
 From Fort William we transfer back to the Kingshouse Hotel in Glencoe for our final night in Scotland.

 *Please note on some departures this journey maybe operated by schedule Scotrail service

-After a leisurely morning on the West Highland Way, a long-distance walking path for exploring the Highlands, we head to the Glencoe Visitor Centre where we have time to take in one of Scotland's most iconic glens.
+After a leisurely morning on the West Highland Way, a long-distance walking path for exploring the Highlands, we head to the Glencoe Visitor Center where we have time to take in one of Scotland's most iconic glens.
 Glencoe has been the spectacular backdrop of many films, including James Bond Skyfall.
 We have the afternoon at leisure in Fort William, before we board the overnight Caledonian Sleeper train back to London.
-We disembark after breakfast on Day 9, when our holiday comes to an end and you are free to make your way to the airport for your flight back home.
+We disembark after breakfast on Day 9, when your vacation comes to an end and you are free to make your way to the airport for your flight back home.